SAP-samples/teched2021-IIS162/exercises/ex1/README.md

 <br> (4) Click "Save".

 3. Define Timeboxing
-> In this Step you define the different timelines of Phases , Sprints or milestones
+> In this Step you define the different timelines of Phases , Sprints or Milestones

 <br> ![](2021-11-11-15-15-26.png)
 <br> (1) Click on the Timebox Tab
 <br> (2) Enter planned dates for your phases.
-You do not need to enter dates of all the phases. you can as an example enter dates only for Prepare phase, Explore phase and Realize phase
+You do not need to enter dates of all the phases.
+You can as an example enter dates only for Prepare phase, Explore phase and Realize phase
 <br> ![](2021-11-11-15-19-41.png)
 <br> (1) Start creating some sprints for your Project
 <br> (2) We recommend you that you create Sprints without overlapping of dates